Neymar injury: Brazil star to miss Copa America after suffering ankle injury | Goal.com

 Brazil had opened up a lead just moments before Neymar's injury, with Richarlison providing the game's first goal in the 16th minute on an assist from Dani Alves.

-Just moments after Neymar's departure, Brazil scored again, with Gabriel Jesus firing on home with Richarlison playing provider this time around.
+Just moments after Neymar's departure, Brazil scored again, with Gabriel Jesus firing home and Richarlison playing provider this time around.

 Brazil, widely seen as one of the favourites to win the tournament this summer, are set to kick off the Copa America on June 14 against Bolivia in the competition's opener.
 The Selecao will then take on Venezuela and Peru to close the group stages.